StanIsAdmin/PyProt/README.md

   - `GOR` implements the `GOR.3` algorithm for structure prediction

 ## Dependencies
-In order to use this package, you'll need a working version of [Python 3.3](https://www.python.org/download/releases/3.0/) or later installed.
+In order to use this package, you'll need a working version of [Python 3.3](https://www.python.org/download/releases/3.0/) or later installed, as well as [pip](https://pypi.python.org/pypi/pip).

-Installing the package with the following instructions will automatically install its dependencies, which are listed in the `setup-req.txt` file.
+The installation process will automatically install all of the package's dependencies, which are listed in the `setup-req.txt` file.

 ## Installation
-You can install this package in the following ways:
+You can install `Pyprot` in the following ways (make sure you use a `Python 3` version of `pip`):

 - By executing the following in your command line

-`pip3 install git+https://github.com/StanIsAdmin/PyProt.git --user`
+`pip install git+https://github.com/StanIsAdmin/PyProt.git --user`

 - By downloading the package's source code [here](https://github.com/StanIsAdmin/PyProt/archive/master.zip), unzipping it and then running

-`pip3 install <downloaded-code-path> --user`
+`pip install <downloaded-code-path> --user`

 ## Documentation